About the Program

 The Center operates four Save Our Streets (S.O.S.) sites, two in the South Bronx and two in Brooklyn.
 S.O.S. is a replication of the Chicago Project for Violence Prevention’s evidence-based Cure Violence program, a cutting-edge gun violence prevention model that aims to reduce and prevent shootings through the use of public health strategies.

 S.O.S.
-Bronx is seeking 2 full-time Outreach Worker for the Save Our Streets Bronx Program.
-Reporting to the Outreach Worker Supervisor, the Outreach Worker will work individually and as a team to prevent neighborhood shootings and killings.
+Bronx is seeking a full-time Outreach Worker for the Save Our Streets Morrisania Program who will report to the Outreach Worker Supervisors.
+The Outreach Worker will work individually and as a team to prevent neighborhood shootings and killings.

 About the Position